openstack-infra/zuul/README.rst

 Contributing
 ------------

-To get the latest code, see: https://github.com/openstack-infra/zuul
+To browse the latest code, see: https://git.openstack.org/cgit/openstack-infra/zuul/tree/ To clone the latest code, use `git clone git://git.openstack.org/openstack-infra/zuul`

 Bugs are handled at: https://launchpad.net/zuul